 How do blood pressure monitors work?

-Blood pressure monitors are also known as sphygmomanometers.
+These monitors are also known as sphygmomanometers.
 Their components include an inflatable cuff that is wrapped around the arm at around heart height, as well as a monitoring device that measures the pressure of the cuff.

 The blood pressure monitor measures two pressures: diastolic and systolic.
 Systolic pressure is higher, occurring when the heart beats and delivers blood throughout the arteries.
-Diastolic pressure is measured when the heart is refilling with blood and resting.
+Diastolic is measured when the heart is refilling with blood and resting.
 A person’s blood pressure, for example, may read at 120 over 80.

 Blood pressure monitors can be digital or manual, but home monitors are typically digital.
 The whole measurement process is automatic apart from where the user places the cuff around their arm.